Rage Bait: Neuroscientific Ways To Optimize Your Response

 Rage bait lives in the second one.

-And here’s why it spreads so fast: anger is contagious.
-Your brain treats social threats the same way it treats physical threats.
+And here’s why it spreads so fast: Fan et al. (2014) found that anger spreads faster and further than any other emotion in online networks.
+Your brain handles social threats the same way it handles physical threats.
 When you see hostility, your nervous system prepares to defend.
-That defense can turn into a comment, a rant, or a scrolling spiral that keeps you in a tense state for hours.
+That defense can turn into a comment, a rant, or a how dopamine scrolling hijacks your attention that keeps you in a tense state for hours.

 Rage bait psychology